appwrite/pink/README.md

     <a href="https://github.com/appwrite/pink"><img width="800" height=auto src="github.png" alt="Visit the Pink Design repo"></a>
 </p>

+Pink Design is a CSS library designed for building accessible and visually appealing user interfaces.
+The library is built with a focus on accessibility, ensuring that users of all abilities can easily interact with your web application.
+Pink Design offers a wide range of classes and components that can be easily integrated into your project.
+Whether you're building a complex user interface or a simple web app, Pink Design has everything you need to create a polished and professional look.

+### Accessibility

+By ensuring that our library is accessible, we are making it possible for users with disabilities to interact with and navigate a web application with the same ease and efficiency as non-disabled users.
+This not only improves the user experience for a significant portion of people, but it also aligns with legal and ethical guidelines for web development.
+Accessibility is an important consideration in web development and Appwrite is committed to promoting it in our library.

+We are constantly striving to improve.
+If you notice any areas where we can enhance accessibility, please do not hesitate to share your feedback and suggestions.

 Pink Design has been built with [Astro](https://astro.build/)

 ## Contributing